 Everyone has their own “God’s Country.”
-Many use the phrase when describing their homeland, frequently stemming from the picturesque views and, resulting, aesthetic feelings it provides.
+Many use that phrase when describing their hometown or dreamland, usually stemming from picturesque views or heart-warming feelings it provides.
 Perhaps it’s a favorite vacation spot.
 Or, maybe it’s as simple as the habitual day-in-day-out work environment.
-Nonetheless, I believe all humans are shaped by their immediate surroundings, their personal “God’s Country.”
+Nonetheless, I believe all humans are shaped and inspired by their immediate surroundings, their personal “God’s Country.”

-I was heading to the Northwoods.
+For me, it is the Northwoods.
 The Heartland.
 And, as I like to call it, “Where north becomes “The North.”
-As the picture above highlights, the region of the Northwoods includes major portions of Minnesota (Superior National Forest), Wisconsin (Chaquamenon-Nicolet National Forest), and Michigan (Ottawa, Hiawatha, Manistee, and Huron National Forests).
+The region of the Northwoods includes major portions of Minnesota (Superior National Forest), Wisconsin (Chaquamenon-Nicolet National Forest), and Michigan (Ottawa, Hiawatha, Manistee, and Huron National Forests).

-Major highways dwindled.
-Cities with established populations were evolving into ungoverned towns with unincorporated populations consisting of no more than a library, brewery, and a town hall.
+Recently, I made my first trip to the far North.
+Major highways were scarce.
+Cities with established populations evolved into unincorporated villages with consisting of no more than a library, dive bar, and post office.
 If I didn’t know better, I’d have thought I was in Canada.
-Essentially, I was.
+Basically, I was.

-The Northwoods (also known as the Laurentian Mixed Forest Province) covers most of this area, spanning into parts of Ontario and Quebec.
-It’s a forested ecoregion of conifers and junipers, a temperate broadleaf and mixed forest biome transition zone between the Big Woods (forested lands of the central and southern parts of MN/WI/MI) and the true boreal forest (found almost entirely in Canada, the Scandinavian region, and Russia).
-It was truly a magical place, dotted with lakes in every direction.
+The Northwoods (also known as the Laurentian Mixed Forest Province) covers most of the area I had mentioned, spanning into parts of Ontario and Quebec.
+Overall, it’s a forested ecoregion of conifers and junipers, a temperate broadleaf and mixed forest biome transition zone between the Big Woods (forested lands of the central and southern parts of MN/WI/MI) and the true boreal forest (found almost entirely in Canada, the Scandinavian region, and Russia).
+Truly, it was a magical place, dotted with lakes and thick woods in every direction.

-The density of these forestlands was overwhelming me.
-I spent a couple hours driving though the night on a single road (pristine, I might add) due west to arrive at my backcountry campsite in the Ottawa, a million-acred national forest.
+As I experienced this newfound culture from the driver’s seat of my car, the density of the forestlands started to overwhelm me.
+But, I loved it.
 After driving eight total hours alone (after a four-hour run in southern Wisconsin), I was tired and ready to sleep.
-Despite no visibility in the night and no GPS or cellphone signal, I knew Lake Superior loomed and the Porcupine Mountains weren’t far ahead (road signs were helpful).
+Despite limited visibility in the night and no GPS or cellphone signal (I had a flip-phone), I was certain Lake Superior loomed near and the Porcupine Mountains weren’t far ahead.

-The body learns quickly.
-To navigate these trails as fast and efficiently as possible, it requires 100% total concentration which is exhausting but super rewarding.
-A single glance up to take in the grandeur of the scenery could have been the end of my ankle’s integrity, resulting in a long hobble back to the car…depleted of calories and hydration…in bear country.
-My number one objective when embarking on these types of runs is to ensure health and safety.
+However, the body learns quickly.
+To navigate these trails as fast and efficiently as possible, it required 100% total concentration, which was exhausting, yet super rewarding.
+A single glance up to take in the grandeur of the scenery could have meant a torn up ankle, resulting in a long hobble back to the car, depleted of calories and hydration (in bear country!).
+Always, my number one objective when embarking on these types of runs is to ensure health and safety, first!

-Living in the Northwoods seems to require folk who are cut from the right cloth.
-Winters are harsh.
-It’s grim, tough.
+Folk who live in the Northwoods seem to be cut from a specific cloth, the “tough” cloth.
+The winters are harsh.
+It’s a grim, tough land.
 The region isn’t overrun by the ski or tourism industry.
-Motels.
-Bars.
-Convenient stores.
-Gas stations.
-Antiques.
-Broken down, rusted trucks sit in yards.
-Half the vehicles I passed seemed to be logging semis, revealing the economies dependence on its logging industry.
+The highways are scattered with old, abandoned motels and bars.
+Crappy convenient stores.
+Essential gas stations.
+Old antiques.
+Broken down, ancient, rusted trucks sit in yards and half of the vehicles I passed seemed to be logging trucks, revealing the economy’s industrial dependence.
 There weren’t many condos or resorts.
 It had a “real feel” to it and I loved that.

-Exiting the Porkies’ Lake Superior Trail trailhead and heading south on Hwy.
-519 toward Wakefield, my psyche was nourished but cognizant of the fact that I had an eight-hour trip back home in front of me.
+My psyche was nourished but cognizant that I had an eight-hour trip back home in front of me.

-I pass a vacant motel.
-The Lake Superior wind blows some Tyvek house wrap off, revealing its wooden frame, and after a moment of thought, I knew I’d be coming back.
+I pass another vacant motel.
+The Lake Superior wind blows the Tyvek wrap right off, revealing its wooden frame, and after a moment of thought, I knew I’d be coming back.